PathologyDataScience/HistomicsML2/docs/data-create.rst

 Creating datasets
 =================

 A docker image is provided to help users create new datasest for HistomicsML.
-This page describes how users create their new dataset using the docker image.
+This page describes how the users create their new dataset using the docker image.
 As an example, .svs file is included in the docker image.

 1. Set your local directories.

-Four directories should be ready before creating a new dataset.
+Following directories should be ready before creating a new dataset.

 .. code-block:: bash

-  # svs - slide image directory name.
-Users have to place their images to the directory.
+  # svs - a slide image directory name.
+Users have to place their images to this directory.
   For your convenience, we provide a .svs file in "/svs" directory of the docker image as an example.
-  # dataset - dataset directory name.
-New dataset will be storied in the directory.
+  # feature - a feature directory name.
+Feature data for each slide will be storied in this directory.
-  # feature - feature directory name.
-Superpixel features are storied in the directory.
+  # boundary - a boundary directory name.
+Boundary data for each slide will be storied in this directory.
-  # boundary - boundary directory name.
-Superpixel boundaries are storied in the directory.
+  # centroid - a centroid directory name.
+Centroid data for each slide will be storied in this directory.
-  # centroid - centroid directory name.
-Superpixel centroids are storied in the directory.
+  # dataset - a dataset directory name.
+A dataset will be created in this directory.
-  # create directories for slide image, dataset, feature, boundary, centroid
+  # create directories for feature, boundary, centroid, and dataset.
   $ mkdir "$PWD"/dataset "$PWD"/feature "$PWD"/boundary "$PWD"/centroid

 2. Pull the HistomicsML docker image